Alan Stuart Franken (born May 21, 1951) is an American comedy writer, occasional actor, political satirist, and former U.S. Senator from Minnesota.

 - Bleached Underpants: He had to disavow a great deal of his earlier, more ribald work to run for the Senate.

-- Could Say It But: The so-called "Kidding on the Square" version is closely associated with Franken, particularly in the Lying Liars era.
+- The so-called "Kidding on the Square" version is closely associated with Franken, particularly in the Lying Liars era.

 - The relative lack of this in his political career is mostly thanks to his getting dressed down by his fellow senators when he tried cracking wise on the floor.